yearn/yearn-devdocs/README.md

 **Generate:**

-To generate API docs and coin a new release, do the following.
+To generate API documentation and coin a new release, do the following.
 ```
 npx vydoc -i ../yearn-vaults/contracts/ -o ./vaults/smart-contracts -t ./templates/contract.ejs -c ~/.vvm/vyper-0.3.3
 npx solidity-docgen --solc-module solc --templates=templates --helpers=helpers/solidityHelpers.js -i ../yearn-vaults/contracts/ -o ./vaults/smart-contracts
 npm run docusaurus docs:version 0.4.5
 ```
-After that put everything generated in the new version docs into `versioned_docs/version-x.x.x/smart-contracts` folder, then copy `yearn-lens/.`, `yearn-sdk/.` and ``yearn-api.md` from the previous versioned docs folder into the new one
+After that put everything generated in the new version documentation into `versioned_docs/version-x.x.x/smart-contracts` folder, then copy `yearn-lens/.`, `yearn-sdk/.` and ``yearn-api.md` from the previous versioned documentation's folder into the new one.